b-gyula/liquibase-groovy-dsl/README.md

 - The Groovy DSL doesn't support the `modifyChangeSets` change.

-- Liquibase has a `whereParam` element for changes like the `update` change.
-It isn't documented in the Liquibase documentation, and I don't see any benefits of using it over the simpler `where` element, so it has been left out of the Groovy DSL.
+- Liquibase has an optional `comment` element for `validCheckSum` elements, which has no use in groovy file format where the user can use groovy's standard comments, so it has been left out of the Groovy DSL.

 - The documentation mentions a deprecated `referencesUniqueColumn` attribute of the `addForeignKeyConstraint` change, but what it doesn't tell you is that it is ignored.
 Since